tarantool/doc/sphinx/tutorials/lua_tutorials.rst

 .. _c_lua_tutorial-sum_a_json_field:

 --------------------------------------------------------------------------------
-Tutorial: Sum a JSON field for all tuples
+Sum a JSON field for all tuples
 --------------------------------------------------------------------------------

 This is an exercise assignment: “Assume that inside every tuple there is a